aleksander-jachowicz-sp/ITF-documentation/docs/ITF XML Reference.md

 ### CheckApprovalExpirationResult

-Sometimes it is needed to test the bahavior of the approval which is a part of Identity Request.
+Sometimes it is needed to test the behavior of the approval which is a part of Identity Request.
 Checking exitance of such approvals and acting on them can be done with <CheckApprovals> command, but to validate what happens on the expiration requires this dedicated command.

 This command will search for the latest access request made by the test identity and will validate if it contains specified approvals in given status.
 Commands structure reflects how IdentityIQ stores it’s data.